-What Is Trauma Therapy?
+What Is EMDR?

 Trauma therapy is a compassionate, integrative approach that supports healing from overwhelming or distressing life experiences.